lacunadream/robinhood/README.md

 # robinhood

 This library facilitates automated, commission-free stock trading from Python using Robinhood's API.

+Disclaimer: This is an unofficial library and is not affiliated with Robinhood Markets Inc.

 Current Features:
 * Get stock quote